 How to make guacamole last longer ?

 Due to the properties of any acidic juice, air exposure is kind of negated, and the guacamole will become stable for a longer time.
 Still not very long though, and we’ll get to that in a bit.

 You should always, always cover your guacamole, and make sure every bit of its surface is completely covered.
 So placing plastic wrap directly onto the guacamole (no air pockets !) will help keep it fresh and stop any oxidation.

 Why guacamole goes bad

-The whole reason guacamole goes bad is because avocado, very much like banana, goes bad real quick.
-Well, maybe not the flavor but it start to turn brown in about an hour after cutting it and being exposed to air.
+The whole reason guacamole goes bad is because avocado, very much like banana, go bad real quick.
+Well, maybe not the flavor but it starts to turn brown in about an hour after cutting it and being exposed to air.